GLOBAL MARKETS-Stocks dip on U.S. jobless data, debt rises

 By Herbert Lash

-NEW YORK, March 29 (Reuters) - A higher-than-expected number of Americans filing for U.S. jobless claims dampened investor sentiment on Thursday, keeping global stocks lower and raising the appeal of save-haven government debt.
+NEW YORK, March 29 (Reuters) - A slower-than-expected drop in U.S. jobless claims put a damper on investor sentiment on Thursday, keeping global stocks under the weather and raising the appeal of save-haven government debt.

-New U.S. claims for jobless benefits fell slightly last week, according to the Labor Department, but missed forecasts of a greater decline, while the prior week’s number was revised up.
-After a period of improvement, some investors said the jobs numbers showed worrisome signs of stalling.
+Initial claims for state unemployment benefits fell 5,000 to a seasonally adjusted 359,000, the lowest level since April 2008, the Labor Department said, but the data suggested that the decline may be losing steam.

-Initial claims for state unemployment benefits fell 5,000 to a seasonally adjusted 359,000, the lowest level since April 2008.
-A report on the Commerce Department’s final estimate of gross domestic product showed that the economy expanded 3 percent in the fourth quarter, as expected.
+The report contained revisions for claims data from 2007, based on updated seasonal adjustment calculations.
+It also included a significant upward revision for the previous week’s number, which suggested that recent improvements in jobless claims were perhaps not as encouraging as first believed.

-“The data today is evidence that we’re not going to have the robust recovery we had been expecting.
-The economy is growing, and the labor market is healing, but both on a very slow basis,” said Michael Yoshikami, chief executive officer at Destination Wealth Management in Walnut Creek, California.
+“The market was feeling pretty fearless and bulletproof, and when we’re feeling that way, a disappointing data point has a greater effect,” said John Kosar, director of research with Asbury research in Chicago.

 European shares extended declines amid continued growth concerns and as technical pressure weighed on several major indexes.

-The FTSEurofirst 300 index of leading European shares closed down 1.2 percent to a provisional 1,059.28, while the Euro STOXX 50 was down 1.7 percent.
+The FTSEurofirst 300 index of leading European shares was down 1.1 percent, while the Euro STOXX 50 was down 1.5 percent.

 U.S. government debt prices rose, with benchmark yields hovering at two-week lows, after the jobless data undercut optimism that the employment picture was gaining traction.